Butterfly-VR/ButterflyVR/README.md

 >
 > In other words, if your looking for a game you can play this is not for you.
 ## features
 Currently ButterflyVR is very early in development and as such has minimal features.
-If you want to find out about future planned features consider visiting the [roadmap.](#)
+The few it does have are displayed below.

 **current features:**
 * Custom rust netcode using [netcode](https://github.com/benny-n/netcode) for security